heikoburau/QuantumExpression/Readme.md

 QuantumExpression
 =================

-Evaluates arbitrary expressions of spin-1/2 (Pauli) operators and spinless fermions with a physicist-friendly Python interface.
+Evaluates arbitrary expressions of spin-1/2 (Pauli) operators and spinless fermions from a physicist-friendly Python interface.
 `QuantumExpression` is a C++ library with Python bindings.
 Implemented with strong focus on high performance of operator manipulations, e.g. multiplication, by utilizing optimized hash tables.